Linkkijkl/linkki-web/content/yhteistyö.en.md

 Our methods for collaboration are not limited to those listed above; we are always ready to develop new collaboration methods.
 If you have a new form of collaboration in mind, we are ready to develop it further together.
-Plase send a message to yritys@linkkijkl.fi .
+Please send a message to yritys@linkkijkl.fi .